OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-open-dialog.md

 In this final step of the tutorial, you'll open a dialog in your add-in, pass a message from the dialog process to the task pane process, and close the dialog.
 Office Add-in dialogs are *nonmodal*: a user can continue to interact with both the document in the host Office application and with the host page in the task pane.

+> [!NOTE]
+> This page describes an individual step of the Excel add-in tutorial.
+If you’ve arrived at this page via search engine results or other direct link, please go to the [Excel add-in tutorial](../tutorials/excel-tutorial.yml) introduction page to start the tutorial from the beginning.

 ## Create the dialog page

 1. Open the project in your code editor.